 A well-crafted job description is a written statement that describes the main objective of a job, its essential and nonessential functions, job qualifications, and other information about the job.
 A job description may include duties, skills, effort, responsibilities of the job, environmental and working conditions specific to the job, as well as the education and experience required for performing the job.
 It may also list information on tools and equipment used and relationships with other jobs.
 A job description describes the job, not the person or persons who hold that job.

-Job descriptions are an employer’s first communication with a potential new hire.
-Accurate job descriptions provide a basis for job evaluation, wage and salary comparisons, and an equitable wage and salary structure.
+Accurate job descriptions provide a basis for job evaluation, wage and salary comparisons, and a fair wage and salary structure.
 In particular, well-written job descriptions should:

-• Clarify who is responsible for what within the company and help define relationships between individuals, between departments, etc. By accomplishing this, they can settle grievances, minimize conflicts, and improve communications.
+- Clarify who is responsible for what within the company.
+They also help define relationships between individuals and between departments.
+By accomplishing this, job descriptions can be used to settle grievances, minimize conflicts, and improve communications.

-• Help the jobholder understand the responsibilities of the position, enabling the employee to assess the relative importance of everything he or she is accountable for, and also providing a sense of where the job fits into the company as a whole.
+- Help the job holder understand the responsibilities of the position.
+This not only enables the employee to assess the relative importance of everything he or she is accountable for but also provides a sense of where the job fits in to the company as a whole.

-• Assist job applicants, employees, supervisors, and Human Resources (HR) professionals at every stage in the employment relationship, from recruitment to retirement.
-They provide information about the knowledge, training, education, and skills needed for each job, preventing unnecessary misunderstandings by telling employees what they need to know about their jobs.
+- Assist job applicants, employees, supervisors, and human resources professionals at every stage in the employment relationship, from recruitment to retirement.
+Job descriptions provide information about the knowledge, training, education, and skills needed for each job.
+They prevent misunderstandings by detailing for employees what they need to know about their jobs.

-• Help management analyze and improve the company's structure by revealing whether all company responsibilities are adequately covered and where these responsibilities should be reallocated to achieve a better balance.
+- Help management analyze and improve the company’s structure.
+They reveal whether all company responsibilities are adequately covered and where responsibilities should be reallocated to achieve a better balance.